Tai Chi as an ally against cognitive decline - breaking latest news - Breaking Latest News

 Mild cognitive decline and dementia

 Mild cognitive decline, which can be an early symptom of a more serious problem such as dementia, affects 16 to 20 percent of people over age 65.
-This condition can cause memory and thinking problems and compromise performance of the so-called “dual task”, i.e. the ability to carry out two activities simultaneously – for example speaking and walking or holding objects in the hand – and, consequently, interfere with complex tasks of daily life.
+This condition can cause memory and thinking problems and impair performance of the so-called “dual task”, i.e. the ability to carry out two activities simultaneously – for example speaking and walking or holding objects in one’s hand – and, consequently, interfere with tasks complexes of daily life.
 Both cognitive decline and decreased ability to perform two tasks simultaneously are associated with a higher risk of falls, increased healthcare costs and even mortality.

 Current guidelines recommend exercise to preserve cognitive function and mitigate cognitive decline in older adults, but the beneficial effects of Tai Chi on improving this condition were not fully known.